Apologies for the play on words.

 Entries were marked Guard Room Abancourt, 7 December 1917, Awaiting Court Martial, and signed with names and home addresses.

 Perhaps the most poignant was the last entry - a simple poem by Thomas Hood, where Nobby Clarke underlined the last two lines:

 I remember, I remember, / The house where I was born, / The little window where the sun / Came peeping in at morn; / He never came a wink too soon / nor brought too long a day; / But now I often wish the night / Had borne my breath away.

 . . . . .

-I will add the sketchbooks over time.
+The sketchbooks are now on the home page.
 The research is moving.
 They held together as a group from the time they entered France in 1916 until their mutiny in December 1917.
 The earlier sketchbooks reflect deep conviction and strong bonds of friendship, at a time when they were rejected by many as cowards.